Ackee-Blockchain/wake/docs/testing-framework/fuzzing.md

 ## Generating random data

-There are two ways to generate random data in Woke fuzz tests.
+There are two ways to generate random data in Wake fuzz tests.

 ### Flow arguments